heytulsiprasad/wirescript/content/blog/implementing-redux-in-your-react-projects-in-a-nutshell/index.md

 # Getting Started

-To get started lets get a fresh project bootstraped with the CRA template on our machine.
+To get started lets get a fresh project bootstrapped with the CRA template on our machine.

 ```bash
 npx create-react-app redux-demo-setup